 on where along your aorta the tear occurs.
 Treatment also depends on where the tear

 is located.
-You will most likely need surgery if the tear is on the ascending aorta.
+You will need surgery if the tear is on the ascending aorta.
+This is the

 Why might I need an aortic dissection repair?

-An aortic dissection can be life-threatening if it is on the ascending aorta.
+An aortic dissection can be life-threatening if it's on the ascending aorta.
 This

 is the part of the aorta that goes up through your chest toward your head.
 A surgeon